Advice for postgraduate research students (PGRs)

 However, the University recognises that in certain circumstances this creates major difficulties because of the need for such work to be conducted within a particular time/seasonal window or undertaken at a site with specialist research equipment or facilities.
 In those cases, such work may take place, but is subject to strict criteria/limitations.
-In addition to any national (including devolved administrations’) restrictions that pertain at the relevant time.
+In addition to any national (including devolved administrations’) and international restrictions that pertain at the relevant time.

 What's the situation regarding travel?